 Anger affects people in different ways.
 Some people have a 'short fuse' and get angry easily.
-Others only seem to get angry after a long time.
-Arguments can make you very uncomfortable.
+Others seem to get angry after a long time.
 The best way to resolve an argument is to negotiate with the other person.

 Expressing your anger safely